The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 Sulcata Tortoise Enclosure

-Sulcata Tortoises are found in the deserts and grasslands of northern Africa.
+Sulcata Tortoises are also named African Spurred Tortoises because they are found in the deserts and grasslands of northern Africa on the southern edge of the Sahara desert.

-In the wild they use burrowing as a way to escape the heat and to absorb water.
+In its natural habitat in the wild, an African spurred tortoise uses burrowing as a way to escape the heat and to absorb water.
 Many other desert species will take over their burrows to also escape the extreme temperatures.

 Their dens can reach depths of up to 10 feet.

-The density of the soil is extremely important to their natural behaviors.
+Therefore the density of the soil is extremely important to their natural behavior.
 If the soil is too firm they are unable to burrow and if the soil is too loose their burrows fall apart.

-They should be housed indoors until they are large enough to escape predators.
+Sulcata tortoises should be housed indoors until your new tortoise is large enough to escape predators.

-After they reach two years of age or eight inches in sizethey should be moved to an outdoor pen with lots of soil to carry out their natural burrowing behaviors and has enough space to graze.
+After they reach two years of age or eight inches in size they should be moved to an outdoor pen with lots of soil to carry out their natural burrowing behaviors and with enough space to graze.

-When moving them outdoors, it is important to include a well insulated hiding box to help with homeostasis and with avoiding predators.
+When moving them outdoors, it is important to include a well-insulated hiding box to help with homeostasis and with avoiding predators.
+In cooler regions, you may need to go one step further and provide them with an outdoor heated shed.

 - Enclosure Type: outdoor.